has6niaina/my_portfolio/README.md

 # My React.js Developer Portfolio

 Welcome to my online portfolio!
 This website was designed to showcase my skills in web development and the projects I have completed using React.js.
-It highlights my background, achievements, and commitment to excellence in frontend development.
+It highlights my background, achievements, and commitment to excellence in frontend development , with a touch of my experience in graphic design.

 ## About the Portfolio